The number one question that we hear is, “How will my pool maintenance change with a Clear Comfort system?”

 Taking care of a Clear Comfort pool is very similar to maintaining a traditional chlorinated or saltwater pool.
-However, a Clear Comfort system can provide a chlorine-free pool, and it will simplify your day-to-day pool maintenance by eliminating the need to manually handle, dose and store toxic pool chemicals.
+However, a Clear Comfort system can provide a low-chlorine pool, and it will simplify your day-to-day pool maintenance by eliminating the need to manually handle, dose and store toxic pool chemicals.

 Our quick guide for ongoing maintenance includes step-by-step directions for the caring for a Clear Comfort pool: